mmorella-dev/internet-programming/module-2/docs/assignment-2-response.md

 }
 ```

-The source code also utilizes some files (`../module-1/styles.css` and `..module-1/dark.js`) which were created in the previous module and are left.
+The source code also utilizes some files (`../module-1/styles.css` and `..module-1/dark.js`) which were created in the previous module and are left unmodified.
 These files can be viewed at [github.com/morellam-dev/cs-4720-internet-programming/tree/main/module-1](https://github.com/morellam-dev/cs-4720-internet-programming/tree/main/module-1).